-When adding an extension, the order of works will vary from project to project, but this planner will give you a good idea of what is involved.
+When building an extension, the order of works will vary from project to project, but this planner will give you a good idea of what is involved.

 There are also common mistakes to be avoided, so after we have outlined the order of works, you can read on to find out how to ensure your project is successful.